clearlycloudy/e2/README.md

 # Todos:

-Refactoring major components for engine to be localized
+File parsing using nom

 Create camera utilities and trajectory controllers

+Add texture support

+Refactoring major components for engine

 Hook up a number of low level blocks into the kernel: model parsers ( .obj ), spatial accelerators( bvh, gjk )

-Create model asset and texture managers

-Add better debugging and console input facilities

 Implement multithreading support for front end and some of the back end pipelines

-Do feasibility study of using physically based rendering approach as an alternative rendering pipeline

 # Screenshots: